hritsh/calorify-estore/docs/DesignDoc.md

 Both the ViewModel and Model are built using Java and Spring Framework.
 Details of the components within these tiers are supplied below.

 ### Overview of User Interface

-This section describes the web interface flow; this is how the user views and interacts with the e-store application.

 > When a user first launches the application, they see the login page, where they are given the option to either login or to sign up.
 From the sign up option, the user is taken to a page which prompts for a username.
 The user can then either select to create their account, or to cancel.
 Cancel takes the user back to the login page.
 Create account will create a new account for the user with the given username, log them in, and bring them to the browse page unless there is already an account with that username, in which case, the user will receive a message alerting them of this issue.
 Now, when the user is on the login page, enters an existing username that is not “admin,” and selects the login option, they are logged into the application and are taken to the browse page, where they see the inventory of products below a menu bar, with the options of login, browse, and shopping cart, along with a search bar where they can search for products whose names contain the entered string.
 If they select a product from this browse page, they are taken to a page containing details of the product, which also gives them the option to add the item to their cart, and to personalize the item (i.e. add an engraving message, choose their varnish).
 If they select the shopping cart option from the menu, they are taken to a page which displays the items currently in their shopping cart.
 When the user is on the login page and enters the username “admin,” they are brought to the admin-browse page where they can view and add products to, or remove products from, the inventory.
 When they select a specific product, they are brought to the admin-product-detail page, where they can update the product’s information.